The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

 We partially replicate the 1D analysis of the operator norm given in \eqref{eq:minmax_opnorm} in 2D by estimating an optimal value for the parameter $\lambda_c$ from \eqref{eq:penalty_parameter_defi} for different polynomial degrees.
 The results are presented in Figure~\ref{fig:operator norms 2d}, where we plotted different choices of $\lambda_c$ over a variety of cut-cell factors.
 In particular, we plotted a choice of $\lambda_c$ which is close to the optimal factors presented in the previous section for the one-dimensional case.
 As seen in the plots these values are not optimal anymore for the two-dimensional channel geometry.
 However, we were able to obtain new optimal values for $\lambda_c$, which we included in the plots.
 We note that the function graphs of these new values possess a shape with two peaks similar to the one-dimensional case, highlighting the optimization of different contributions of the scheme.

 As a first step towards a truly multidimensional setting, we consider additional angles of $\gamma$ for the channel geometry.
-Once we move away from the $\gamma = 45^{\circ}$ the cut-cell structure of the geometry becomes more rich and direct control over cell volume fractions is lost.
+Once we move away from the case $\gamma = 45^{\circ}$ the cut-cell structure of the geometry becomes more rich and direct control over cell volume fractions is lost.
 Therefore, the previous optimization procedure is not directly applicable anymore.
-Based on geometrical considerations we instead suggest the general choice
+Based on geometrical considerations (see Figure~\ref{fig: angle dependence of capacity} for an explanation) we instead suggest the general choice

-for $\gamma \in (0^{\circ}, 45^{\circ}]$ and $\lambda_c^{45^{\circ}}$ the optimal value already obtained and displayed in figure \ref{fig:operator norms 2d}.
+for $\gamma \in (0^{\circ}, 45^{\circ}]$ and $\lambda_c^{45^{\circ}}$ the optimal value already obtained and displayed in Figure~\ref{fig:operator norms 2d}.
 Note that the limit case of $\gamma = 0^{\circ}$ is just a Cartesian grid and requires no stabilization.

 We can still compare this choice with an optimal value for $\lambda_c$ obtained over the same offsets $x_0$ that we used for the $\gamma = 45^{\circ}$ channel (even though we want to stress here again, that now these offsets in general do not correspond to cell volume fractions).
 The results of this comparison are compiled in Table~\ref{tab: operator norms 2d_2}.
 In general, we can see good agreement between the suggested choice and the optimal value.